Guam national football team: AFC and FIFA Member (1991–2011)

-2012-present
+Building the football structure (2012–present)

-Gary White became Guam's manager in 2012 and called-up players of Guamanian origin based in the United States like Ryan Guy or A. J. DeLaGarza to improve the level of his team.
+Gary White became Guam's manager in 2012 and called-up players of Guamanian origin based in the United States like Ryan Guy and A. J. DeLaGarza to improve the level of his team.
 In the 2013 EAFF East Asian Cup, Matao managed to advance past the first round by beating Northern Marianas (3–1) and Macao (3–0).
 Guam then participated in the 2012 Philippine Peace Cup, replacing Hong Kong, losing against Philippines (1–0) and Chinese Taipei (2–0) but beat Macao (3–0) in its final group game to finish third.
 Guam advanced to the second qualifying stage of both the 2015 and 2017 EAFF Championship finishing third and fourth respectively and failing to advance the final competition.

 In 2018 FIFA World Cup qualification, Guam beat Turkmenistan (1–0) and India (2–1), finishing fourth in their group and qualifying for the 2019 Asian Cup third round qualifiers, although Guam withdrew before the draw took place.
 Guam then failed to progress past the first qualifying round for the 2019 EAFF Championship.

 During the 2022 World Cup qualifiers, Guam beat Bhutan 5–1 over two legs but lost all eight of their second round matches and finished bottom of their group, scoring two goals and conceding 32.

+After nearly not playing an international match for a year, Guam participated in the first round of the 2026 FIFA World Cup qualification against Singapore, where they would ultimately lose 3–1 on aggregate.

 Nickname

 Until 2011, the nickname of the Guamanian selection was Chamorros, in reference to the local population of Guam.
-When Gary White took charge of Guam, the team has changed their nickname to Matao, meaning "courage" in the Chamorro language.
-Matao also refers to Matua, the greatest leader in ancient Chamorro society.
-White also promoted the use of a ritual song before each match of the selection, the Inifresi.
+When Gary White took charge of Guam, the team has changed their nickname to Matao, referring to highest social class in ancient Chamorro society in the Chamorro language.
+White also promoted the use of the Guam pledge before each match of the selection, referred to as the Inifresi.